nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Caution:** Due to the nature of prefix commands, company names are restricted to alphanumeric characters only
+**Caution:** Due to the nature of prefix commands, company names are restricted to alphanumeric characters and spaces only
 </box>

 Examples: